Sabbatical Research Leave

 College of Business & Law

-- Chair: Professor Maeve McDonagh, School of Law
+- Chair: Dr. Fidelma White, School of Law

-- Dr Joe Bogue, Department of Food Business & Development
+- Professor Joe Bogue, Department of Food Business & Development

 College of Science, Engineering & Food Science

-- Chair: Professor Paul Ross, Head of College
+- Chair: Professor Sarah Culloty, Head of College

 - Professor Nabeel Riza, School of Engineering